-Stop Loss Trading Summary: Points To Remember When Setting
+Stop Loss Stock Trading Order Trading Summary: Points To Remember When Setting

 A few pips below support or above resistance levels is the best place.

-If you're going long (buying a stock trading instrument), just look for a nearby support level that is below your entry point and set this order about 30 pips below that support level.
-The example below show the level where a stock trader can set up their stops just below the support level on a stock trading chart.
+If you're going long (buying a stock trading instrument), just look for a nearby support level that is below your entry point and set this order about 10 pips to 20 pips below that support level.
+The example explained below show the level where a stock trader can set up their stops just below the support level on a stocks trading chart.

-Support Level For Setting Stop Loss Level For Buy Trade
+Support Level For Setting Stop Loss Stock Trading Order Level For Buy Trade

-If you're going short (selling a stock trading instrument), just look for a nearby resistance level that is above your entry point and set this order about 30 pips above that resistance level.
-The example below show the level where a stock trader can set up their stops just above the resistance level on a stock trading chart.
+If you're going short (selling a stock trading instrument), just look for a nearby resistance level that is above your entry point and set this order about 10 pips to 20 pips above that resistance level.
+The example explained below show the level where a stock trader can set up their stops just above the resistance level on a stocks trading chart.

-Resistance Level For Setting Stop Loss Level For Sell Trade
+Resistance Level For Setting Stop Loss Stock Trading Order Level For Sell Trade

-The advantage of a stop loss stock trading order is that you do not have to monitor on a daily basis how the Stock trading market is performing.
+The advantage of a stop loss stocks trading order is that you do not have to monitor on a daily basis how the stocks trading market is performing.
 This is especially handy when you are in a situation that prevents you from watching your trades for an extended period of time, or when you want to go to sleep after trading the whole day.

-The disadvantage is that the stock price at which you set these orders could be activated by a short-term fluctuation in stock trading price.
-The key is picking a stop-loss percentage that allows stock trading price to fluctuate within the day to day range while preventing the downside risks.
+The disadvantage is that the stocks price at which you set these orders could be activated by a short-term fluctuation in stocks price.
+The key is picking a stop-loss percentage that allows stocks price to fluctuate within the day to day range while preventing the downside risks.

 For a trailing stop-loss order it is set at a percentage level below the current market stock price.
 This trailing level then adjusted as the trade unfolds.
-Using a trailing level allows you to let profits run while at the same time guarantees that should the stock trading market turn you will have locked in some of your profits.
+Using a trailing level allows you to let profits run while at the same time ensures that should the stocks trading market turn you will have locked in some of your profits.

-These stock trading orders can also be used to eliminate risk if a Stock trade becomes profitable.
-If a trade makes some reasonable gains then the stop can be moved to breakeven point, the point at which you bought, thereby ensuring that even if the trade moves against you, you will not make any loss, you will breakeven on that trade.
+These stock orders can also be used to eliminate risk if a Stock trade becomes profitable.
+If a trade makes some reasonable gains then the stop can be moved to break even point, the point at which you bought, thereby ensuring that even if the trade moves against you, you will not make any loss, you will break even on that trade.

-Trailing stop stock trading orders are used to maximize and protect profit as stock trading price rises and limit losses when the stock price falls.
+Trailing stop stock orders are used to maximize and protect profit as stocks price rises and limit losses when the stocks price falls.

-A good example is when you use the parabolic SAR Stock Trading Indicator and keep moving your stop loss to the parabolic SAR level.
+A good example is when you use the parabolic SAR Stocks Indicator and keep moving your stop loss to the parabolic SAR level.

-Parabolic SAR Stock Trading Indicator For Setting Trailing Stop Loss in Stock
+Parabolic SAR Stock Indicator For Setting Trailing Stop Loss Stock Trading Order in Stock

 Another example is where a Stock trader moves his stop by a certain number of pips after every few hours or after every hour or after every 15 minutes depending on the Stock chart time frame that the stock trader is using.